 Because the garbage can is a bit wider at the top than it is at the bottom, you'll end up with wire mesh sticking up above the top of the garbage can on one side.
 Simply fold it down until it's flush with the top of the can.
 But be careful ... those ends that you nipped off are wicked sharp.

 Next, place the garbage can onto the second roll of hardware cloth.
 Using the permanent marker, and using the bottom of the can as a template, trace the bottom of the can onto the hardware cloth.
 Cut it out with the wire nippers.
-Insert it into the bottom of the can.
-It will be larger than the bottom but that's OK, it will bend up as you push it to the bottom of the can.
+Insert the cut out portion into the bottom of the can.
+It will be larger than the bottom but that's OK, it will bend up as you push it to the bottom of the can, and automatically form a contiguous cage.

 Do the same with the garbage can lid.
 Cut the circle for the lid and set it aside.

 Using the cardboard box (one big one is good) and using the bottom of the can as a template, trace and cut-out a cardboard circle to insert into the bottom of the can.
 Put it directly over the hardware cloth screen at the bottom of the can.
 Next, measure the inside of the can from top to bottom.
 It'll be around 25.5".
 If you have a large cardboard box, flatten it out and cut it all the way across at whatever measurement you came up with.
 (25.5"?)
 Now put the cardboard, which will act as an insulator, (the contents should not touch the Faraday Cage mesh) inside the hardware cloth "cage" and push it out so it rests against the cage.
 Cut off any excess and duct tape it together.

 As a further precaution, at minimal expense, place the items you intend to put into your Faraday Cage in Zip-Lock bags or wrap them in Saran Wrap.
 Next wrap them in 2 layers of heavy duty aluminum foil.

 The total process will take about two hours ... maybe three if you brought home a six pack.